 The first song released was none other than the first track, a 13-minute-long epic that features every major guest vocalist on the album, called “The Day that the World Breaks Down.”
 Frankly, if you’ve seen the video that was released with it, you’ll have a strong grasp on the concept and you’ll have met the (nearly) full cast.
 Watch this once and learn all you need to know from Mr. Lucassen himself:

-The Opposition Leader (Tommy Karevik; Seventh Wonder, Kamelot) expresses an ‘I told you so’ as he claims to have thought giving control to the AIs was a mistake.
-The Prophet (Nils K. Rue; Pagan’s Mind, Eidolon) says the solution will be in the stars, while the Captain (Tobias Sammet; Edguy) claims to have known this was coming and has a solution.
-Mankind enlists the help of a sole remaining sympathetic robot, TH-1, to help them find a way to save themselves after the AIs start shutting things down.
+The Opposition Leader (Tommy Karevik; KAMELOT) expresses an “I told you so” as he claims to have thought giving control to the AIs was a mistake.
+The Prophet (Nils K. Rue; EIDOLON) says the solution will be in the stars, while the Captain (Tobias Sammet; AVANTASIA) claims to have known this was coming and has a solution.
+Mankind enlists the help of a sole remaining sympathetic robot, TH-1 (Mike Mills, TOEHIDER), to help them find a way to save themselves after the AIs start shutting things down.
 The line of binary sung by TH-1 reads, “Trust TH-1” and could be construed as ominous or sincere, and really, knowing how things turn out by the time of “01011001,” perhaps both are true.

 This song begins with a very industrial intro before it explodes into something that I can only call QUEEN-like as Mills sings.
 I find this song actually pretty creepy on the whole, considering the music is really energetic, but dark and heavy, while simultaneously being really upbeat and perky… it works really well to create a gnawing feeling of anticipation and fear.
-Mike Mills‘ vocal layering is again incredible in this track, and the trade-offs between the characters’ vocals are absolutely phenomenal.
-I assume the final growl must be done by the Chemist (Tommy Rogers; Between the Buried and Me), and I like it – there are some growls throughout and they’re easy to miss, so keep an ear open!
-This is one of my personal favorites.
+Mike Mills‘ vocal layering is again incredible in this track, and the vocal trade-offs between the characters are absolutely phenomenal.
+I assume the final growl must be done by the Chemist (Tommy Rogers; BETWEEN THE BURIED AND ME), and I like it – there are some growls throughout and they’re easy to miss, so keep an ear open!

 If you want to see what I see when I listen to this song, well, imagine C3P0 from Star Wars reciting some version of the “Fuck!” scene from Boondock Saints, and you’ll get a good solid idea of how TH-1 is reacting.